 Switch-foot surfing is more than a skill.
-The ability of riding waves with either a regular foot or goofy foot stance is a useful tool for all surf spots.
+The ability to ride waves with either a regular foot or goofy foot stance is a useful tool for all surf spots.

 Have you ever felt a difference between the quality of your backside and front side snaps?
 Have you felt limited by the prevalence of right-handed waves, in your local spot, being a goofy-footer?

 The majority of world surfers ride waves with their left foot forward.
 They're natural footers.
-So, what happens if they're challenged by an incredible left-handed break?
-Having the ability of riding it in switch stance mode would be perfect.
+So what happens if they're challenged by an incredible left-handed break?
+Having the ability to ride in switch stance mode is the perfect skill.
 Of course, the opposite situation applies to goofy footers.

-The ability to surf switch foot may not be possible, in a matter of weeks.
+The ability to surf switch-foot may not be possible in a matter of weeks.
 There are natural body characteristics that force your surf stance.
-Legs, knees, hips, feet, ankles may determine your dominant stance, but a lot comes from your brain.
+Legs, knees, hips, feet and ankles may all work together to determine your dominant stance, but a lot comes from your brain.

 When you learn to write, you're also defining your non-dominant hand.
 With balance it is a similar procedure.
-Although some surfers think it is impossible to counter your surf stance, there are strong chances they might be wrong.
+Although some surfers think it is impossible to counter your surf stance, there's strong evidence to the contrary.

 Switch-foot surfing can be trained.
-Although you may never equally surf well in both stances, you'll greatly improve your overall surf skills and wave riding management.
+Although you may never surf equally as well in both stances, you'll greatly improve your overall surf skills and wave riding management.
 So, how do you train switch-foot surfing?

 1. Your nervous system does not recognize the new stance.
-Let's teach him.
+Let's teach it.
 Quickly jump from prone position to upright, with the new stance.
-Do it ten times a day, during four weeks, on the floor or at the beach.
+Do it ten times a day, for four weeks, on the floor or at the beach.

 2. Grab a skateboard, bosu ball or snowboard and alternate between your classic and new stance.
-Do it 15 times a day, during four weeks, along with the previous exercise.
+Do it 15 times a day, for four weeks, along with the previous exercise.

 4. Keep in the white water with a stable surfboard.
-Now, stand-up in switch stance mode, only.
+Now stand up in switch stance mode only.
 Forget your natural stance for a while.
-Complete 50 waves.
+Ride 50 waves.